How 6 New Technologies Engage Students in Middle School Computer Applications

 However, while game design is incredible subject to teach as part of computer applications, gamification in general is also an excellent way to learn.

 Assigning students to create their own computer games requires them to apply a wide range of knowledge to their task.
-They need to think about information technology, meth, problem-solving, art, language arts, and more in one comprehensive package.
+They need to think about information technology, math, problem-solving, art, language arts, and more in one comprehensive package.

 Plus, it’s a naturally-creative process that gives them a wide breadth in terms of choice and potential.